DontTouchMeXD/DancingFarm/README.md

 # DancingFarm
-just dance to make trees and crops grow
+dancing to grown trees and crops

 ## Feature
 - disable or enable dance to grow